 Since 1988, NDSU's Electron Microscopy Center has been housed in the USDA Northern Crop Science Laboratory, occupying a 3500-square-foot wing designed specifically for electron microscopy.

-The central portion of the laboratory is designed for sample preparation with stainless steel fume hoods and storage cabinets at one end.
-Surrounding the preparation area are rooms for confocal light microscopy, ultramicrotomy, and water circulators-chillers; photographic darkrooms; a conference room, offices for the research specialists and the director; and four rooms designed for installation and operation of electron microscopes (with isolated centrally plumbed water and nitrogen lines, etc.)
+The central portion of the laboratory is designed for sample preparation with stainless-steel fume hoods at one end.
+Surrounding the preparation area are rooms for confocal light microscopy, ultramicrotomy, and water circulators-chillers; a conference room, offices for the research specialists and the director; and rooms designed for installation and operation of electron microscopes (with isolated centrally plumbed water and nitrogen lines, etc.) and micro-computed tomography.

-The EM Center is equipped with two transmission electron microscopes, two scanning electron microscopes with energy dispersive x-ray capabilities, and a confocal scanning light microscope, plus brightfield and darkfield light microscopes and complete image-handling capability.
-In addition, the NDSU Microscopy Center is staffed by experienced scientists with demonstrated knowledge and expertise in techniques and procedures required to successfully complete your objectives.
+The EM Center is equipped with two transmission electron microscopes, two scanning electron microscopes with energy dispersive x-ray capabilities, micro-computed tomography (microCT), and a confocal scanning light microscope, plus brightfield and darkfield light microscopes and complete image-handling capability.
+The NDSU Microscopy Center is staffed by experienced scientists with demonstrated knowledge and expertise in techniques required for successful completion of your research objectives.